code-medha/observability-aws/README.md

 XRayMiddleware(app, xray_recorder)
 ```

-### Create x-ray sampling rule and groups
+### 5. Create X-Ray Sampling Rule and Groups

-> Why we need to create a x-ray sampling rule:
+> **Why create a custom X-Ray sampling rule?**

- By default, the X-Ray SDK records the first request each second, and five percent of any additional requests.
-One request per second is the reservoir.
-So you can create a custom sampling rule to control the amount of data that you record.
-Custom Sampling rules tell the X-Ray SDK how many requests to record for a set of criteria.
+By default, the X-Ray SDK records the first request each second, and 5% of any additional requests (1 request/sec is the reservoir).
+Custom sampling rules let you control trace volume for your environment.

-> Why we need to create a x-ray groups:
+> **Why create X-Ray groups?**
-An X-Ray Group is basically a saved filter expression that lets you slice and dice traces.
-Think of it like a “saved view” of your traces.
+An X-Ray Group is a saved filter expression that lets you segment, slice, and analyze traces—like a “saved view” of your traces.

-To create x-ray sampling rule and groups, let's make use of terraform.
+To create X-Ray sampling rules and groups, let's use Terraform.

+---

+## Terraform Setup for X-Ray Sampling Rules & Groups

-Create `~/terraform/` directory from the root and add the following files:
+Create a `./terraform/` directory in your project root and add the following files:

-`xray.tf`
+**`xray.tf`**
 ```
 # X-Ray Sampling Rule for Flask service traces
 resource "aws_xray_sampling_rule" "xray" {
   rule_name      = "Flask"
   resource_arn   = "*"